This post may contain affiliate links. See our disclosure policy.

 - With the blender running, very slowly drizzle in the warm butter.
 Salt and pepper to taste.

-- Arrange the English muffins on individual plates and top with ham.
+- Arrange the English muffins on individual plates and top with Canadian bacon or ham.

-- Gently remove eggs from water with a slotted spoon and add one poached egg to each english muffin.
+- Add one poached egg to each English muffin.
 Season with salt and pepper.

 - Pour the Hollandaise sauce over the eggs.

 - Garnish with chives, parsley, or basil.

 DIY Hollandaise SauceTake your egg yolks and lemon juice, and put them in a blender until they froth, which is about 10 seconds.
 Then, while your blender is still running, slowly drizzle the warm melted butter in.
 Add salt and pepper to taste then drizzle your hollandaise all over your egg benedicts.